 Greenleaf Scholars Program

 The Greenleaf Center for Servant Leadership is proud to sponsor the Greenleaf Scholars Program.
-The purpose of the program is to select and support promising early career scholars and professionals who wish to study the impact of servant leadership in a wide range of organizational or social contexts.
-The program is administered through The National Forum on Higher Education for the Public Good at the University of Michigan.
+The purpose of the program is to identify and support promising early career scholars and professionals who wish to study the impact of servant leadership in a wide range of organizational or social contexts.
+The program is administered through Seton Hall University.

-The goals of the program are (1) to inspire a new generation of critical scholarship based on the concepts of servant leadership that were articulated by Robert K. Greenleaf; (2) to support rigorous empirical studies that offer evidence of the impact of servant leadership on the health and effectiveness of organizations and communities; and (3) to build a nurturing community of academic researchers, practitioners, and students who study and teach servant leadership.
+The goals of the program are (1) to inspire a new generation of critical scholarship based on the concepts of servant leadership that were articulated by Robert K. Greenleaf; (2) to support rigorous scholarship that offers evidence of the impact of servant leadership on the health and effectiveness of organizations and communities; and (3) to build a nurturing community of academic researchers, practitioners, and students who study and teach servant leadership.

 Each Greenleaf Scholar will receive an award that totals $2,500.

 Greenleaf Scholars will be selected by an international review committee comprised of faculty members from a range of universities.
 Applicants will be selected based on the following criteria: